-Tables are likely one of the most under-appreciated types of furniture in our homes, yet they provide the foundation for much of our decor.
-From displaying your cherished photos and collectibles, to providing the backdrop for family meals and celebrations, the table has many roles and boasts its own unique history and evolution from simple wood planks to the multitude of styles and forms available today.
-If you are looking to learn how to identify antique tables, read on.
+Tables are likely one of the most under-appreciated types of furniture in our homes, yet they provide the foundation for much of our décor.
+From side tables displaying your cherished photos and collectibles to occasional tables providing the backdrop for family meals and celebrations, the table has a unique history and evolution from simple wood planks to the multitude of styles and forms available today.
+If you are hoping to learn more about antique wood tables and more, read on.

 History of the Table